 When Barry Barclay died in February 2008, MP Pita Sharples wrote that the director's work had given "voice to the voiceless, and helped people tell their own stories".
 NZ Herald writer Peter Calder called him "indisputably our greatest documentarian".
-Barclay's eloquence went beyond the screen: his 2005 book Manu Tuturu won praise for its exploration of indigenous rights.
+Barclay's eloquence went beyond the screen: his 2005 book Mana Tuturu won praise for its exploration of indigenous rights.

 Barclay grew up in the Wairarapa.
 His Pākehā father managed sheep stations, and his mother was one of the only Māori faces he remembered seeing in his childhood.
 Barclay's upbringing gave him a "deep respect for rural people".
 Later he would make it a creative yardstick to imagine how his films might play, if he took them back to his hometown.